 - Change in how you feel hot or cold.

 - Do not take this drug by mouth.
 Use on your skin only.
 Keep out of your mouth, nose, and eyes (may burn).

 - Clean affected part before use.
 Make sure to dry well.

 - Use a rubber glove to put on.

 - Put a thick layer on the part where the shot is to be given.
 Do not rub in.

 - You may need to cover the treated area with a bandage or dressing.
 Talk with the doctor.

-- It will be put on by the doctor.
+- It will be put on you by your doctor.

 - Store at room temperature.
 Do not freeze.

 - Keep all drugs out of the reach of children and pets.